 STAR exemption program

-The STAR Exemption Program is closed to new applicants.
-If you are a new applicant, you may receive the same benefit in the form of a check under the STAR Credit Program; see Register for the STAR credit to apply online.
+The STAR exemption program is closed to new applicants.
+If you’re a new homeowner or first-time STAR applicant, you need to register for the STAR credit with the Tax Department, instead of applying for the exemption.
+See Register for the STAR credit to apply online.

 If you have an existing STAR exemption, you may need to reapply with your assessor for one of the following reasons: